The National Map

-The National Geospatial Program Partnership Network cultivates and maintains long-term relationships with partners and develops agreements for The National Map, Geospatial One Stop, National Atlas and other initiatives that advance the National Spatial Data Infrastructure (NSDI) and support USGS science.
+The National Geospatial Program Partnership Network cultivates and maintains long-term relationships with partners and develops agreements for The National Map, Geospatial One Stop, and other initiatives that advance the National Spatial Data Infrastructure (NSDI) and support USGS science.
 Partnerships are the foundation of the National Geospatial Program because they leverage funding across organizations to provide significant cost savings; reduce redundancy in geospatial data acquisition and stewardship; and ensure availability of common base data to a broad range of users and applications.

 The National Geospatial Program Partnership Network is comprised of the following components: